This is how I planned to pay off $100,000 in student loan debt while continuing to build my savings and leaving my 401K untouched.

 You're ready to pay off debt and you want to know how to stay motivated?
 Read this for tips on being motivated, what to do when you get weak, and how to eliminate the need to be motivated.
 It's time to take back your life and money.

 It should be common knowledge that at some point in your life you will end up in debt.
-Whether you're buying your first home or applying for a student loan, debt is an ugly reality that can stick with you longer than your initial investment.
-Avoid the pitfalls of long-term debt by reading below.
+Whether you're buying your first home or applying for a student loan, debt is an ugly reality that can stick with you longer than you want it to.
+Avoid the pitfalls of long-term debt by implementing these tips.